askucher/nixar/README.md

 #### take
 Select lines
 #### trim
 Remove spaces from start and end of line.
-But if you profide the substring it will remove it from start and end of line
+But if you provide the substring it will remove it from start and end of line
 #### turn
 Rotate the table.
 Convert rows to cols and cols to rows.
 This command can replace concat and split commands
 #### unique